xenia-canary/game-patches/README.md

 Plugins for loading Xbox 360 executables.
 Only useful for developers.

-Breakpoints can be set in CE or MSVC with `emit_source_annotations`
+Memory Breakpoints can be set in CE or MSVC with `emit_source_annotations`

+This will show xex address when breakpoint is hit, although there is currently no way to set breakpoint on execution within the Xenia Debugger.

+Xex loader plugins for Reverse Engineering tools:

 [IDA 6 XEX Loader](http://xorloser.com/blog/?p=395)